 Cameron Taylor-Brown was introduced to textiles by artist Ed Rossbach at the University of California, Berkeley.
 She studied textile design at the Philadelphia College of Textiles and Science, where she subsequently taught design and weaving.
 Since1985, she has lived in Los Angeles where she is active in arts and education, and runs ARTSgarage, a textile resource center.
 Her work is widely exhibited and has been featured in Fiber Art Now, American Craft, Handwoven, Heddlecraft and Shuttle, Spindle and Dyepot.
 Cameron teaches workshops at ARTSgarage and at schools, guilds, museums and conferences throughout the United States and Canada.
 She is a past president of California Fibers and serves on the advisory boards of the Fowler Textile Council and Textile Arts Los Angeles.
 In 2019, she curated the critically acclaimed exhibit Material Meaning: A Living Legacy of Anni Albers at the Craft in America Center in Los Angeles.

-Mini Presentation by Christine Eber: When a Woman Rises
+Mini Presentation by Christine Eber: Weaving for Justice

 Saturday, June 19 – 1:30 PM Eastern Time